allegroai/clearml-session/README.md

-                        session (default: `root` or previously used one) --verbose             Advanced: If set, print verbose progress information, e.g. the remote machine setup process log
+                        session (default: `root` or previously used one) --verbose             Advanced: If set, print verbose progress information, e.g. the remote machine setup process log --yes, -y             Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactively

 Notice! all arguments are stored as new defaults for the next session
 ```